Tiger Woods: Subsequent relationships

-2017 arrest
+2017 DUI arrest

 On May 29, 2017, Woods was arrested near his home in Jupiter Island, Florida, by the Jupiter Police Department at about 3:00 am.
 EDT for driving under the influence of alcohol or drugs.
 He was asleep in his car, which was stationary in a traffic lane with its engine running.
 He later stated that he took prescription drugs and did not realize how they might interact together.
 On July 3, 2017, Woods tweeted that he completed an out-of-state intensive program to tackle an unspecified issue.
 At his arraignment on August 9, 2017, Woods had his attorney Douglas Duncan submit a not guilty plea for him and agreed to take part in a first-time driving under the influence offender program and attend another arraignment on October 25.

 At a hearing on October 27, 2017, Woods pleaded guilty to reckless driving.
 He received a year of probation, was fined $250, and ordered to undergo 50 hours of community service along with regular drug tests.
 He was not allowed to drink alcohol during the probation, and if he violated the probation he would be sentenced to 90 days in jail with an additional $500 fine.